blue-devil/xchg_rax_rax-solutions/0x02/README.md

 ## Prologue

-Riddle 0x02 also a trickey one:
+Riddle 0x02 also a tricky one:

 ```nasm
 neg      rax